DOSull/netlogo-utils/distributions-README.md

 __includes["distribution-utils.nls"]
 ```

 All the listed reporters and/or procedures will then be available in your model code.
-Alternatively, just copy and past the code you need into your model (if you do this, it would be nice to also include the license information in your model code).
+Alternatively, just copy and paste the code you need into your model (if you do this, it would be nice to also include the license information in your model code).

 ## Reporters
-### `random-binomial`
+### random-binomial
 **random-binomial** _n_ _p_

 Returns a random binomial deviate _B(n, p)_.
 For small numbers of random binomial deviates, you could use